 - 1. The approach to addressing the challenge or need identified in the Purpose of the Proposal section above. - 2.
 If applicable, how the proposed project will address the OVW priority area: Advance racial equity as an essential component of ending sexual assault, domestic violence, dating violence, stalking, and sex trafficking. - 3.
-If applicable, how the proposed project will address the OVW priority area: Expand economic justice and financial advocacy for survivors of sexual assault, domestic violence, dating violence, stalking, and sex trafficking, including as a tool for violence prevention. - 4.
-If applicable, how the proposed project will address the OVW priority area: Improve outreach, services, civil and criminal justice responses, prevention, and support for survivors of sexual assault, domestic violence, dating violence, stalking, and sex trafficking from underserved communities, particularly LGBTQ and immigrant communities. - 5.
-How the proposed project will establish or support a multidisciplinary CCR to respond to children and/or youth exposed to and/or impacted by domestic violence, dating violence, sexual assault, stalking, or sex trafficking, including current and proposed future members of the CCR, frequency of CCR meetings, and which organization or program is the lead of the CCR.
-Note: Continuation applicants must provide details about the CCR created or enhanced through the initial award including: - The current status of the CCR organized under the initial CYEM Program award, including whether it still exists, and if not, when it ended and why.
-If the CCR still meets, how often it meets, and the number of agencies and organizations regularly attending CCR meetings. - Identify any activities engaged in by the CCR under the initial CYEM Program award that have been sustained. - Detail the efforts of the CCR to address children and youth exposed to or impacted by violence. - Identify key participants of the CCR. - 6.
-How the project will provide appropriate crisis intervention and referrals for participants who identify themselves as victims during project activities, including prevention education, community awareness events, and/or other activities that target children and youth, non-offending parents or caregivers, and the general community. - 7.
-The policies in place or to be developed that address the following: a) confidentiality; b)information sharing; c) parental consent; d) background checks; and e) mandatory reporting, if applicable.
-These policies must exist or be developed by both the grantee and all project partners signed on the MOU.
+If applicable, how the proposed project will address the OVW priority area: Improve outreach, services, civil and criminal justice responses, prevention, and support for survivors of sexual assault, domestic violence, dating violence, stalking, and sex trafficking from underserved communities, particularly LGBTQ and immigrant communities. - 4.
+How the proposed project will establish or support a CCR to address the prevention of domestic violence, dating violence, sexual assault, stalking, and sex trafficking through the engagement and mobilization of men and boys working as allies.
+Describe current and proposed future members, frequency of meetings, and which organization or program is the lead.

+Note: Continuation applicants also must provide details about the CCR created or enhanced through the initial CYEM Program award including:

+- The current status of the CCR that existed under the initial CYEM Program award, including whether it still exists, and if not, when it ended and why.
+If the CCR still meets, how often it meets, and the number of agencies and organizations regularly attending CCR meetings. - Identify any activities engaged in by the CCR under the initial CYEM program award that have been sustained. - Detail the efforts by the CCR to address engaging men and boys as allies in the prevention of violence against women and girls. - Identify the key participants of the CCR.
+How the project will provide appropriate crisis intervention and referrals for participants who identify themselves as victims during project activities, including prevention education, community awareness events, and/or other activities that target youth and the general community. - 5.
+The policies in place, or to be developed, that address the following: a) confidentiality; b) parental consent; c) background checks; and d) mandatory reporting, if applicable.
+This includes both the applicant and project partners. - 6.
+How the applicant will ensure the cross training of project staff, partner organizations/programs, and CCR members.
+Cross training should focus on expanding knowledge for project staff, partner organizations/programs, and CCR members to understand each other's roles and responsibilities, enhance their knowledge and skills to effectively engage with men and boys, and increase their understanding of the intersection of issue areas that potentially may cause violence against women and girls.

-- 8. The type(s) of direct victim services (e.g., crisis counseling, mental health and therapy services, victim advocacy, mentoring, educational/work support, family strengthening services, building social capital, and transportation) that will be provided for the targeted age group, including (if applicable) the non-offending parent or caregiver. - 9.
-How the proposed project focuses on a full spectrum of strategies to address prevention, intervention, treatment, and response for the specific ages of the children and/or youth to be served. - 10.
-If applicable, all tangible products to be developed with grant funds (e.g., a video, a brochure, a theater piece, public service announcement, or curriculum). - 11.
-If the applicant is submitting a continuation application, how the proposed project enhances and/or expands the current project. - 12.
-How the proposed project will address the unique needs of the traditionally underserved populations identified in the Purpose of the Proposal section above. - 13.
+- 7. If applicable, all tangible products to be developed with grant funds (e.g., a video, a brochure, a theater piece, PSA, or curriculum). - 8.
+If applicant is submitting a continuation application, how the proposed project enhances and/or expands the current project. - 9.
+How the proposed project will address the unique needs of the traditionally underserved populations identified in the Purpose of the Proposal section above. - 10.
 How the proposed project will be accessible to individuals with disabilities, individuals who are Deaf or hard of hearing, and persons with limited English proficiency.

-In addition, for the specific purpose area the proposed project will address, this section must describe:
+In addition, for the specific purpose area(s) the proposed project will address, this section must describe: